 These are only a handful of the amazing stuff to do in Nuwara Eliya, but you can find out more by checking out this awesome guide we wrote on best things to do in Nuwara Eliya.

-Don’t forget to use our nuwara eliya waterfalls map to help plan your nuwara eliya waterfall tour.
+Don’t forget to bookmark your waterfalls on a map to help plan your Nuwara Eliya waterfall tour.

 On your adventures you may even discover more waterfalls, and if you do, then comment below and tell me about them!

 Heading to Ella after your trip to Nuwara Eliya?
 Then check out our guide on the best places to visit in Ella!